midhunkalarikkal/FullDomain/Notes/DSA3.md

 - Maximum nodes at level ‘l’ = 2^l
 - Maximum nodes in a binary tree of height ‘h’ = (2^(h+1)) - 1
 - A binary tree with only left or right children is a skewed tree (degenerate).
-- In a perfect binary tree, all internal nodes have two children and all leaf nodes are at the same level.

 `Complexity Analysis of Binary Tree`
 -------------------------------------